Persistent Free Volume Governs (Anti)plasticization in Chitosan-Water Mixtures: Results Discussion

 \section{Results \& Discussion}

-\subsection{(Anti-)plasticization of Thermomechanical Properties}
+\subsection{(Anti)plasticization of Thermomechanical Properties}

-We first assess whether simulations capture the composition-dependent (anti-)plasticization of chitosan-water systems, as reflected in the elastic modulus and glass transition temperatures.
-Both $E$ and $T_\text{g}$ are common indicators of (anti-)plasticization behavior, and $E$ directly relates to material's functional performance.
+We first assess whether simulations capture the composition-dependent (anti)plasticization of chitosan-water systems, as reflected in the elastic modulus and glass transition temperatures.
+Both $E$ and $T_\text{g}$ are common indicators of (anti)plasticization behavior, and $E$ directly relates to material's functional performance.

-\autoref{fig1} compares experimental and simulation trends for $x_\text{w}$ = 0, 5, 10, 15, 20, 30, 40\% $T_\text{g}$ and $E$, the Young's modulus.
-Compared to neat polymer, the simulated system at 5 wt.\% water displays a higher $T_\text{g}$ as indicated by the gray shading in \autoref{fig1}A. Above this range, the material undergoes rapid plasticization with a drop in $T_\text{g}$ that plateaus above 30 wt.\% water.
-The simulated $T_\text{g}$ values are systematically higher\cite{Chu2020,Soldera2006,Webb2015,Lyulin2003} than experiment and exhibit a much larger magnitude of change.
-While rapid plasticization trends are generally in agreement with experiment, their comparison remains inconclusive due to the lack of data at ~5 wt.\%.
+\autoref{fig1} compares experimental\cite{AguirreLoredo2016} and simulation trends for $x_\text{w}$ = 0, 2, 4, 5, 6, 8, 10, 15, 20, 30, 40\% $T_\text{g}$ and $E$, the Young's modulus.
+Compared to neat polymer, the simulated system at 5 and 6 wt.\% water displays a higher $T_\text{g}$ as shown in \autoref{fig1}A. Above this range, the material undergoes rapid plasticization with a drop in $T_\text{g}$ that plateaus above 30 wt.\% water.
+The simulated $T_\text{g}$ values are systematically higher than experiment and exhibit a much larger magnitude of change.\cite{Chu2020,Soldera2006,Webb2015,Lyulin2003} This discrepancy may, in part, be attributable to the substantially faster cooling rates employed in the simulations.\cite{Hung2020,Moynihan1974} While rapid plasticization trends are generally in agreement with experiment, their comparison remains inconclusive due to the lack of data at ~5 wt.\%.
 Furthermore, the magnitude of $T_\text{g}$ indicates that the material is highly arrested with very little relaxation, making the changes in $T_\text{g}$ difficult to resolve.